vedderb/bldc/lispBM/README.md

 Log rate in Hz.

 **append-time**
-If set to 1 the log device will append a timestamp to each sample.
+If set to true the log device will append a timestamp to each sample.

 **append-gnss**
-If set to 1 the log device will append a GNSS-position to each sample.
-This requires a GNSS-receiver on the log device and the log will not start until a valid position is available.
+If set to true the log device will append a GNSS-position to each sample.

-**append-gnss-time**
-If set to 1 the log device will append a GNSS-timestamp to each sample.
 This requires a GNSS-receiver on the log device and the log will not start until a valid position is available.

 #### log-stop